 Third Degree Glass Factory hosts a free open house on the third Friday of each month.
 There are glassblowing demonstrations, art exhibits, live music, and more.
 For a fee, you can sculpt glowing molten glass into a paperweight; melt glass rods through a torch to craft beautiful beads and add them to a bracelet, keychain, or necklace pendant; or cut and layer pieces of glass to create jewelry, wine charms, bug magnet, glass tile, or a nightlight.
 Food and drinks are also available for purchase.
 The event runs from 6 p.m. to 10 p.m.

 10 of 13

-The Saint Louis Art Museum hosts a free concert series on the last Friday of each month.
-Visitors can enjoy performances from a variety of musicians and artists.
+The Saint Louis Art Museum hosts a free event on the last Friday of each month.
+Head for the museum on the final Friday of the month for the latest installment of SLAM Underground.
+You can expect art, music, and cocktails.
 Tickets are required.
 You can pick up free tickets near the museum's information desk.

 11 of 13

 February is maple sugaring season in Missouri due to the weather conditions, which provide the right combination of below-freezing temperatures at night and above-freezing temperatures during the day.

 Make your own maple syrup at the maple syrup classes at Rockwoods Reservation in Wildwood.
 Workers with the Missouri Department of Conservation show visitors how to find sugar maple trees, tap them, and boil the sap to make syrup.Continue to 13 of 13 below.